LeoPlatform/serverless-leo/examples/nodejs-lambda-layer/README.md

 ```

 ### Exclude dependencies from webpack
 In order to shrink the package sizes of lambdas that use a layer, the dependencies that are provided by the layer must be excluded from the webpack config of the lambda that is using it.
-To do this, use the webpack-node-externals package (https://www.npmjs.com/package/webpack-node-externals).
+To do this, use the [webpack-node-externals](https://www.npmjs.com/package/webpack-node-externals) package.
 #### Within the webpack.config.js file externals array for the lambda:
 ```
 externals: [